-The Artful Parent’s list of the best kids art tools to encourage art making in the home or school environment.
+The Artful Parent’s list of the best tools and art supplies for kids to encourage art making in the home or school environment.

 As parents, we tend to place a lot of emphasis on the kids’ art materials – the best paints, markers etc, but the kids art tools, get overlooked, even though they are equally important.